 To invite Sandy to speak to your group, find her Speaker’s page HERE.

-Please visit and Like the Facebook page for the book: I’m at a Networking Event — Now What??
+Already a fan of the book?
+Why not visit and Like the Facebook page?
+Thank you!
+I’m at a Networking Event — Now What??